ddgryaz/dotaStatsCLI/README.md

 > (which we use as data providers) - www.dotabuff.com or www.opendota.com.
 > When you find a player by nickname or game and go to his profile,
 > the address bar will have the following address: “PROVIDER.com/players/XXX/”,
-> where XXX is the PLAYER ID
+> where XXX is the PLAYER ID.

 * Why is the data from different providers different, despite the same number of game matches?